Fostering Enterprise Conversations Around Data on Collaboration Platforms: Background and Related Work

-Responsive design techniques typically assume a continuity of audience, intent, and context across devices~\cite{kim:responsive2021,hoffswell2020}; consider a data journalism context, for example, where we can assume that desktop and mobile news readers have a similar intent.
-We cannot assume this continuity for dashboard content in an enterprise setting, where the intent and context may vary from one audience to another.
-Data professionals need to interactively break down and (re-)interpret data content~\cite{dimara2021unmet} while consumers tend to be more passive with shared material~\cite{tory2021datavoice,kandogan2014}.
-However, this passivity should not be seen as a license to generate static content; while the audience may not interact directly with the content, they may discuss it and pass it on to secondary audiences, so it is critical to keep the content updated and monitor its propagation throughout an organization~\cite{tory2021datavoice}.
-Our work addresses these concerns by introducing the means to retarget dashboard content for different audiences, along with tools for understanding how these dashboard snapshots are disseminated across an organization.
+Responsive design techniques typically assume a continuity of audience, intent, and context across devices~\cite{kim:responsive2021,hoffswell2020}; for example, desktop and mobile news readers have a similar intent.
+On the other hand, the intent and context may vary from one audience to another in an enterprise setting.
+Data professionals need to interactively break down and (re-)interpret data content~\cite{dimara2021unmet}, while consumers tend to be more passive with shared material~\cite{tory2021datavoice,kandogan2014}.
+However, this passivity should not be seen as a license to share static content; while the audience may not interact directly with the content, they may discuss it and pass it on to secondary audiences, so it is critical to keep the content updated and monitor its propagation throughout an organization~\cite{tory2021datavoice}.
+Our work addresses these concerns by investigating the use of dashboard content beyond design transformation, considering also the dissemination of this content within an organization.